roytang/blog/content/posts/2005/08/htmlcss-trickery.md

 ][1]

 .
-I&#8217;ll add stuff here as I try them out.
+I&'ll add stuff here as I try them out.

-If you&#8217;re using IE, you wouldn&#8217;t appreciate it much.
+If you&'re using IE, you wouldn&'t appreciate it much.

  [1]: http://roytang.net/sandbox/